wkumari/draft-harkins-owe/README.md

 Harkins & Kumari        Expires January 26, 2017                [Page 6]

-Internet-Draft              Abbreviated Title                  July 2016
+Internet-Draft      Opportunistic Wireless Encryption          July 2016

    coordinates, excluding the point at infinity.
 For FFC, elements are